B6800/E-Commerce/README.md

 - Navigate to the desired file(s).
 - Click the "Edit" button (pencil icon) at the top right of the file view.
 - Make your changes and commit the changes.

-**Use GitHub Codespaces**
+-Backend intergration later with Springboot as for now Superbase is used **Use GitHub Codespaces**

 - Navigate to the main page of your repository.